 Two weeks at a time

-The molds largely go unnoticed by the baby and do not affect his/her hearing or development.
+Ear Molding can largely go unnoticed by the baby and does not affect his/her hearing or development.
 Avoiding moisture or food from entering the mold is usually the most challenging part of after-procedure care.
 Sometimes skin irritation can be caused by the adhesive but is not a common issue.
 At two-week intervals, the mold is completely removed, the skin is cleaned, and the ears are carefully inspected.
 The molds are then reapplied to further support the correction and make adjustments as necessary.
 The usual duration of treatment is four to six weeks in total.
 No other care is needed once the treatment is completed, and the contour improvement achieved is usually permanent.